Joseph-M-Newman/Esports-CSIS-Project/README.md

 [Joseph Newman](https://github.com/Joseph-M-Newman)<br/>

 ## Description
 This website is designed and built to help assist the Esports organization in keeping track of all sub-category games hosted by CSUMB esports.

-The website will display information on the organization, the team rosters, vods, clips, and much more
+The website will display information on the organization, the team rosters, vods, clips, and much more.

 The games that are/will be supported as of 11/5/2021 are the following:
 ```
 Rocket League